Shelters for unhoused individuals

 Restrictions: Women only, curfew

-Capacity: 20 women.
 Obtaining a bed based on a lottery system done most mornings.
 However, if a bed is unavailable, staff will help find a bed at another shelter.

-Restrictions: Sober women, 18+ years old
+Restrictions: Sober, 18+ years old

-7 Bishop St, Framingham MA 01702
+Address: 7 Bishop St, Framingham MA 01702

 Restrictions: Sober